 heels in loops with soles contacting handles.
 Extend legs out

-Extended arms out to sides.
-Straighten low back, knees, and hips
+and place arms on floor off to sides.
+Straighten low back, knees,

-body to original position by straightening knees.
-Repeat.
+Lower body to original position by straightening knees and hips.

 flexion of ankle reduces active

-insufficiency of Gastrocnemius allowing it to assist in
+insufficiency of Gastrocnemius, allowing it to assist in

-- Movement can be easier by suspending feet higher although
+- Movement can be made easier by lying closer under anchor

-- Movement can be made more challenging by suspending feet
+- Movement can be made more challenging by lying further back,